What’s your favorite credit card to earn points?

 I get asked this question a lot.
 At first, my response tends to be, “Well, it depends.”

 People are intrigued by the miles and points game, but hesitant about applying for a credit card.
-They are looking for 1 or 2 multi-purpose cards, especially at the beginning.
+They are looking for 1 or 2 multi-purpose cards, particularly as they get started with miles and points.

 My delayed reaction to answering this question is for 2 reasons.